diana-shyrokikh/airport-api-service/README.md

 Flight tracking is an indispensable aspect of modern aviation and has become a necessity for various reasons.
 <br>
-In today's interconnected world, the ability to monitor and trace the movement of aircraft in real-time offers several benefits that contribute to safety and efficiency of air travel.
+In today's interconnected world, the ability to monitor and trace the movement of aircraft in real-time offers several benefits that contribute to the safety and efficiency of air travel.

 The Airport API Service helps to track flights from airports across the whole globe.

 <br>
-The main functions of project:
+The main functions of the project:

 - Track and save flights from airports;
 - Order flight tickets;